Donut-Digital/P4events/content/collections/pages/event-furniture-hire-ribble-valley.md

         content:
           -
             type: text
-            text: 'Ate team of experts are here to help' -
+            text: 'A team of experts are here to help' -
         type: paragraph
         content: